nims-spin-theory/MLIP_HOT/README.md

 ### 1. Quick Start: A simple example running all three tasks at once.

-#### Create Env and install MLIP
+#### Create Env and install uMLIP
-This example uses `MatterSim` MLIP.
+This example uses `MatterSim` uMLIP.
 To create the conda environment and install MatterSim, do the following.

    ```bash
    conda create -n MLIP_mattersim python=3.9
    conda activate MLIP_mattersim
    pip install mattersim
    ```
- Installation instructions for other MLIPs are provided in the **MLIP Package Installation** section.
-We recommend installing each MLIP package in a separate conda environment.
+ Installation instructions for other uMLIP are provided in the **MLIP Package Installation** section.
+We recommend installing each uMLIP package in a separate conda environment.

 #### Structure optimization, formation energy, and hull distance calculation